2023 Solar Incentives Guide for Washington, IN - Tax Credits & Rebates

 Next Steps for Installing Solar in Washington

-You can apply for and receive solar incentives from the federal government and the Indiana government, as well as from your local utility company.
-This increase in availability of solar initiatives in the past 15 years has helped increase solar adoption nationwide.
-If you're prepared to switch over to solar energy, calling your local Washington solar panel installation expert is a great first step.
+You can apply for solar incentives from the Indiana government and the federal government, as well as from your local utility company.
+This increase in availability of solar initiatives in the past 15 years has helped increase nationwide solar energy use enormously.
+Speak with your local solar panel installation expert today to discover more about the various programs and to save the most money possible on a solar system for your Washington home.

 EcoWatch's Washington, IN Solar Incentives FAQs

-Your best bet is to talk to a representative from the company that installed your solar system — or reach out to a local Washington solar installer — to learn about which incentives you might qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+You should plan to talk to the company that installed your system – or reach out to a local Washington solar installer — to clarify which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.